Chrismettal/flipper-zero-backpacks/README.md

 Other than that all guides applicable to the official Wifi dev board are also applicable here.

+In this repo, there are 3D files for boards with the internal, as well as the external antenna available.
+The board is the same between the two, only the part number of the ESP changes.

 #### Firmware

 The board ships with the [Black Magic debugger firmware](https://black-magic.org/), just like the official board.
 Alternatively you can use an alternate firmware like the [ESP32 Marauder](https://github.com/justcallmekoko/ESP32Marauder/wiki/flipper-zero) by [JustCallMeKoko](https://github.com/justcallmekoko) if you want to get spicy.